 Our plane to Seoul (Asiana Airlines) looked like something from the early nineties, which was a little frightening.
 Beige everything, old technology.
-The flight was uneventful, but I did learn something on the way over—You know what’s harder than eating noodles with chopsticks?
+The flight was uneventful, but I did learn something on the way over: You know what’s harder than eating noodles with chopsticks?
 Eating them with a spork.
-Learned this the hard way during our in-flight meal.
+Learned this little educational tidbit during our in-flight meal.

 Settling In In Seoul

 We’re staying at an Aloft Hotel in Seoul and it’s so much better than our apart-hotel in Taipei.
 It actually has a killer playlist that’s constantly playing in the elevators, bar, restaurant, etc. Kind of makes me laugh, but it’s really good.
 It also has our very first fun Korean sign!
 (Something’s wrong with this person’s legs, just sayin’.)

 We went to have drinks at the bar and an Englishman started randomly talking to us.
 Talk about rambling.
 I felt kind of bad for him because he’d mentioned he was retired and that he’d been traveling for three weeks.
 But clearly, he didn’t have anyone to share his thoughts with.

 It was interesting that he just started railing on Trump to us without any indication of our political affiliations.
 He’s in good company, of course, but he didn’t ask us a question to feel things out, he just went right in.
 Eventually, he left us and we decided to just order dinner there.

 I got beef bulgogi, which I love love love.
 I also got kimchi with it, which I also love love love.
 Jeff ordered a burger and requested to have it plain.
 In broken English, this translated to “only cheese.”
 And when the waitress brought his dinner out, it was literally a toasted hamburger bun with cheese.
 No hamburger.
 This made us all laugh, the waitress included.